SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

-           310   DISABLING        BUSY       Disabling      Intermediate state: Standby -> **DISABLING** -> Disabled 320   INITIALIZING     BUSY       Initializing   Intermediate state: Disabled -> **INITIALIZING** -> Standby 340   PREPARING        BUSY       Preparing      Intermediate state: Standby -> **PREPARING** -> PREPARED 360   STARTING         BUSY       Starting       Target to be changed, but continuous change has not yet started 370   RAMPING          BUSY       Ramping        Continuous change, which might be used for measuring 380   STABILIZING      BUSY       Stabilizing    Continuous change has ended, but target value is not yet reached 390   FINALIZING       BUSY       Finalizing     Value has reached the target and any leftover cleanup operation is in progress, the measurement could start.
+           310   DISABLING        BUSY       Disabling      Intermediate state: Standby -> **DISABLING** -> Disabled 320   INITIALIZING     BUSY       Initializing   Intermediate state: Disabled -> **INITIALIZING** -> Standby 340   PREPARING        BUSY       Preparing      Intermediate state: Standby -> **PREPARING** -> PREPARED 360   STARTING         BUSY       Starting       Target has changed, but continuous change has not yet started 370   RAMPING          BUSY       Ramping        Continuous change, which might be used for measuring 380   STABILIZING      BUSY       Stabilizing    Continuous change has ended, but target value is not yet reached
+           390   FINALIZING       BUSY       Finalizing     Value has reached the target and any leftover cleanup operation is in progress.
+If the ECS is waiting for the value of this module beeing stable at target, it can continue.
            400   ERROR            ERROR      Generic        An Error occured, Module is in an error state, something turned out to be a problem.
            430   ERROR_STANDBY    ERROR      Standby        An Error occured, Module is still in Standby state,